polterguy/polterguy.github.io/_posts/2022-03-05-a-better-mysql-workbench.md

 The Magic SQL component doesn't have every single feature that your MySQL workbench has, such as the ability to create backups, or advanced features - But you can write and execute any SQL you wish into it, and immediately see the result of your execution.
-We think that's pretty cool!
+We think that's pretty cool.
+The SQL component in Magic also allows you to save frequently used SQL snippets, allowing you to create a library of snippets you periodically for some reasons need to execute, making it the perfect _"emergency SQL administrator tool"_ for database administrators.

 * [Get started with Magic](/tutorials/getting-started/)